BA Hons DipArch ARB

 At Aedas Kwame was recruited specifically as part of the Whitechapel Station Crossrail team but also went on to work on hotel and residential developments in Dubai and Kazakhstan.
 He was a key member of the competition-winning team for the Abu Dhabi Investment Council Headquarters in Abu Dhabi now known as the Al Bahr Towers.

 At HTA Kwame has led the delivery of key projects such as the 3rd and final phase of the Market Estate Regeneration and the Morningside Estate Regeneration amongst others, as a project architect responsible for the design, client liaison and coordination of the consultant team.
 Kwame was also the project architect for the bid-winning redevelopment of the former Queen Elizabeth Children’s Hospital from the planning stages through to detail design and delivery on site, later taking on a role as a team lead with an overview of a portfolio of projects while mentoring and developing project architects overseeing the day-to-day running of schemes.

-Kwame also provided the structural, materials, and modular strategy for the shortlisted entry for 2013’a Sunday Times Britain’s Future Home Competition and is often called upon to give early regulatory and standards advice on bids and competition within the team.
+Kwame also provided the structural, material, and modular strategy for the shortlisted entry for 2013’s Sunday Times Britain’s Future Home Competition and is often called upon to give early regulatory and standards advice on bids and competition within the team.

 Kwame is currently leading on the delivery of a volumetric offsite manufactured scheme for Essential Living.
 The development comprises 249 dwellings for the Build-To-Rent sector, distributed across 2 buildings of 11 and 22 storeys.
 The scheme also includes flexible commercial floor space and a nursery at ground floor.
 The project is currently on site and due to be completed in 2018.